Roy Roberts

-Roy Roberts (born Roy Barnes Jones, March 19, 1906 – May 28, 1975) was an American character actor.
+Roy Roberts (born Roy Barnes Jones; March 19, 1906 – May 28, 1975) was an American character actor.
 Over his more than 40-year career, he appeared in more than nine hundred productions on stage and screen.

 Life and career

 Born in Tampa, Florida, Roberts began his acting career on stage with a stock company there.
 He left the Tampa company after a year to perform in touring stock theater for five years.

 He first appeared on Broadway in May 1931 before making his motion picture debut in Gold Bricks, a 1936 two-reel comedy short released by 20th Century-Fox.
 He appeared in numerous films in secondary parts and returned to perform on Broadway in such productions as Twentieth Century, My Sister Eileen, and Carnival in Flanders until he began making guest appearances on television series.
 After appearing on Gale Storm's My Little Margie in 1956, he became part of several television series.

 In a show that was the precursor to The Love Boat, Roberts played the ship's captain for four years in Storm's next hit, Oh!
 Susanna, which aired on CBS and ABC from 1956 to 1960.
 He guest-starred in scores of series, including the western-themed crime drama, Sheriff of Cochise, the western series, My Friend Flicka, The Life and Legend of Wyatt Earp (as Texas cattle baron Shanghai Pierce, and The Travels of Jaimie McPheeters, and Brian Keith's Cold War drama, Crusader.

-Roberts appeared on four episodes of the CBS legal drama, Perry Mason, including the role of murderer Arthur Janeel in the 1961 episode, "The Case of the Malicious Mariner."
+Roberts appeared on four episodes of the CBS legal drama, Perry Mason, including the role of Arthur Janeel in the 1961 episode, "The Case of the Malicious Mariner."

 During the middle 1960s, Roberts was one of the most recognizable faces on television, and had recurring roles concurrently on a number of popular programs, including: